AbdulrahmanBaiasy/AbdulrahmanBaiasy/README.md

 ### Hi there, I'm Abdulrahman 👋
-Informatics Engineering student, and Junior Backend developer mainly building with Django!
-I have experience with Python, Java, C++, MySQL, and PostgreSQL.
+Passionate full-stack developer with a focus on creating intuitive user experiences.
+Proficient in Js, Python frameworks.
+Experienced in building scalable web applications from concept to deployment.
+Eager to collaborate on innovative projects and contribute to open-source communities.

 ![](https://komarev.com/ghpvc/?username=AbdulrahmanBaiasy&color=green)

- 📫 How to reach me **abdnbayasi@gmail.com**
+ 📫 How to reach me **baiasyabdul@gmail.com**

 ---